 Sometimes what you think is a great idea won’t necessarily work.
 Many big brands and successful businesses started with a certain idea but transitioned into something wholly different once they found their niche.

 So, if your idea doesn’t work, don’t stick to it for far too long.
-Instead, explore and pivot your product.
+Instead, explore and pivot your startup.
 A willingness to embrace change helps us in identifying opportunities where others see nothing but a wasteland.
 Recognize the potential to tweak certain parts of your business – pivot, test, and learn.

 If you see the potential for wholly new concepts or ideas, try to make the most out of those opportunities.

-There are many examples of companies that pivoted and witnessed massive success as a result.
+There are many examples of companies that pivoted and witnessed massive success as a result

 In the world of social media, the most talked-about pivot is the transformation of Odeo into Twitter.
 Odeo began as a network where people could browse and listen to podcasts.
 After iTunes began taking over the podcast market, the company decided to shift the direction.
 After two weeks of coming up with new ideas, they decide to make a drastic change.
 They ran with the idea of a status updating micro-blogging platform which today we know as Twitter.